maxmay94/leet-code/README.md

-# Problems from leetcode AND code wars, using JavaScript AND Python
+# Problems from leetcode solved in JavasCript
+# Problems for Code Wars solved in Python